How to become a Finance Director: skills, qualifications and salary

 By Sellick Partnership

 If you are looking to become a Finance Director, it is important to learn about the skills, qualifications and experience that employers are looking for.
-By doing so, you can enhance your application and put yourself in the best position for a role as a Finance Director or Director of Finance.
+By doing so, you can enhance your application and put yourself in the best position for success when applying for Finance Director jobs.

-Applying for a Finance Director role is a major step in any finance or accountancy professional's career.
-Financial Directors are key players within an organisation, playing a pivotal role in setting the company's financial strategy and overall commercial trajectory.
+Applying for a Finance Director job is a major step in any finance or accountancy professional's career.
+Finance Directors are key members within an organisation, playing a pivotal role in setting the company's financial strategy and overall commercial trajectory.

 Successful applications for senior roles should be written with the specific responsibilities and requirements of the role at the forefront.
 It is therefore important for candidates to have a strong understanding of what a typical Finance Director job description looks like, in order to ensure they are ticking all of the necessary boxes.